Religion in Azerbaijan: Judaism

 There are three separate communities of Jews (Mountain Jews, Ashkenazi Jews, and Georgian Jews) in Azerbaijan, who total almost 16,000 combined.
-Of them, 11,000 are Mountain Jews, with concentrations of 6,000 in Baku and 4,000 in Quba, 4,300 are Ashkenazi Jews, most of whom live in Baku and Sumqayit, and 700 are Georgian Jews.
+Of them, 11,000 are Mountain Jews, with concentrations of 6,000 in Baku and 4,000 in Quba, 4,300 are Ashkenazi Jews, most of whom live in Baku and Sumgait, and 700 are Georgian Jews.
 There are three synagogues in Baku and a few in the provinces.
 Sheikh-ul-Islam Allahshukur Pashazade has donated US$40,000 for the construction of the Jewish House in Baku in 2000.
 There is also a Jewish village called Qırmızı Qəsəbə.

 Hinduism

 Hinduism in Azerbaijan has been tied to cultural diffusion on the Silk Road.
 In the Middle Ages, Hindu traders visited present-day Azerbaijan for the Silk Road trade.
 The area was traversed by Hindu traders coming mostly from Multan and Sindh (Pakistan).
 The Hindus also have the Fire Temple of Baku.
 Today there are over 400–500 Hindus in Azerbaijan.